5 Best Practices for Engaging Online Customers

 Social listening lets you find and tap into conversations that may be taking place around your brand and industry.
 You can start interacting with your fans or customers even without being directly tagged.
-Of course, you want to do it in a smarter way than this:

 Besides, social monitoring lets you identify your most active users, some of which may happen to be real influencers.
 So you get the chance to find out who these people are and then adjust your message to their needs.

 Accept the good, together with the bad and the ugly.
 As your social insights come in real-time, you can react immediately.
 If dealt with asap, potential harm can be stopped.
 Remember about it when adjusting your social media strategy.